pererinha/NotThatUselessProjectReport/README.md

 I hope you you find this plugin helpful.

 ### Instalation
-You can install if from Package Control.
+You can [download it](https://github.com/pererinha/NotThatUselessProjectReport/archive/master.zip) unzip and copy the files onto your packages folder.

+I'm waiting the Package Control team approval.

 ### Usage
 * On Mac **Command + Shift + U**